Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 Lack of signposts

-Halfway across the plateau there was a signpost pointing to the Útigönguhöfði route.
-The track went down the side and into broad mossy meadows.
+Halfway across Morinsheiði there was a signpost pointing to the Útigönguhöfði route.
+The track went down the side of the plateau and into broad mossy meadows.
 There were marker poles to indicate the route, but they became progressively fewer and far between as I walked further towards the humongous big mountain rising up in front of me.

-How not to get lost on Útigönguhöfði mountain
+Lost on Útigönguhöfði mountain

 At some point, I lost track of the poles and couldn’t see the next one.
 I wandered around for a bit towards the side of the valley, hoping to see a reassuring pole to confirm that I’m going in the right direction.
 It was nearly 6 o’clock, less than 2 hours before sunset, and I was still way out in the wilderness.
 There wasn’t a pole to be seen anywhere.
-So I walked back up the hill again to find the previous pole, and scanned the surroundings carefully for the next.
+So I walked back up the hill again to find the previous pole, and carefully scanned the surroundings for the next.

 Then I finally spotted it.
 It was halfway up the Útigönguhöfði mountain.

-Útigönguhöfði mountain, Thórsmörk hiking trail, Þórsmörk, Iceland
+Útigönguhöfði mountain, Thórsmörk hiking route, Iceland.

 Can you see the marker pole on Útigönguhöfði…?!